How To Convert Mixed Fraction To Whole Number

 Tips and Expert Advice

 Another valuable tip is to visualize the mixed fraction.
 Imagine you have 2 3/4 pizzas.
 This means you have two whole pizzas and three-quarters of another pizza.
 If you can visualize this quantity, it becomes easier to understand the relationship between the whole number and the fractional part.
-This visualization can also help you determine if the fraction can be converted to a whole number.
-For example, if you had 2 4/4 pizzas, you would immediately see that 4/4 is equal to one whole pizza, so you have a total of three whole pizzas.
+And this visualization can also help you determine if the fraction can be converted to a whole number.
+Still, for example, if you had 2 4/4 pizzas, you would immediately see that 4/4 is equal to one whole pizza, so you have a total of three whole pizzas.
 Visual aids, like drawings or diagrams, can be particularly helpful for learners who are new to the concept of mixed fractions.

 FAQ